ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion

-{ The model trained with the Common Voice and a single-speaker TTS dataset in the target languages achieved a WER of 20.39\% and 24.80\% for pt-BR and ru-RU, respectively.
-The model trained with only 1 real speaker in the target language (TTS dataset) with data augmentation using voice conversion and TTS, achieved a WER of 33.96\% and 36.59\%, respectively.
-For comparison in pt-BR, \cite{quintanilha2020open} used ca. 158 hrs of speech and a non-self-supervised model without an external LM and achieved a WER of 47.41\% on the test set of BRSD v2 dataset.
-Despite being different datasets, \cite{stefanel2021brazilian} showed that the test set of the Common Voice dataset is more challenging than the test set of BRSD v2, and for this reason, the model proposed by these authors reached a higher WER on the Common Voice dataset.
-On the other hand, in ru-RU \cite{huang2020cross} used transfer learning from 5 large English datasets, they trained the QuartzNet \cite{kriman2020quartznet} model on Common Voice, obtaining a WER of 32.20\% on the test set of the same dataset.
+{The model trained with just 1 target language speaker (Baseline) achieved a WER of 63.90\% and 74.02\% for pt-BR and ru-RU.
+The model trained with only 1 real target language speaker (TTS dataset) with data augmentation using voice conversion and speech synthesis (Baseline + DA), achieved a WER of 33.96\% and 36.59\%.
+Therefore, our data augmentation approach in scenarios with just 1 real speaker available improves the WER by 29.94\% and 37.43\% for pt-BR and ru-RU.}

+{Comparing the results with the SOTA English ASR system on Common Voice (7.7\% achieved by \cite{zhang2022bigssl}), these results do not look so remarkable; however, \cite{quintanilha2020open} used {approximately} 158 {hours} of pt-BR speech and a non-self-supervised model without an external LM and achieved a WER of 47.41\% on the test set of BRSD v2 dataset.
+Despite using a different dataset, \cite{stefanel2021brazilian} showed that the Common Voice test set is more challenging than the test set of BRSD v2, and for this reason, the model proposed by these authors reached a higher WER on the Common Voice dataset.
+In ru-RU, \cite{huang2020cross} used transfer learning from 5 large English datasets, trained the QuartzNet model \cite{kriman2020quartznet} on Common Voice, obtaining a WER of 32.20\% on the test set.
 Therefore, 33.96\% WER achieved by our model is probably superior to the SOTA for pt-BR, before the introduction of self-supervised learning approaches.
-Also, the WER of 36.59\% achieved in Russian is comparable with the SOTA.
-This is remarkable since our model was trained with just \textbf{one real speaker in the target language}. }
+Also, the WER of 36.59\% achieved in ru-RU is comparable with the SOTA.}